tt4n/rpn/README.md

 sbt test
 ```

-To run the integration test (against the 8 examples provided in the PDF file)
+To run the integration test (against the 8 examples provided in the PDF document)
 ```
 sbt it:test
 ```